Programming in Python

 method, and stores a Python dictionary representing a YottaDB tree or subtree in the database.

-The dictionary passed to Key.save_tree()
+The dictionary passed to Node.save_tree()

 .